Skip to content

 )

-New labeled edges can also be defined to connect to each node in the hyperedge key.
-The example ”Company employs Person since Date” represented below can be reified following the two steps.
+You can also define new labeled edges to connect them to each node in the hyperedge key.
+For example, say you want to reify the example ”Company employs Person since Date” represented below.

 Hyperedge